HeardLibrary/digital-scholarship/lod/wikibase/sparql/index.md

 # SPARQL queries to a generic wikibase

 You can retrieve information about statements and references in a wikibase using the Query Service interface that is built-in to the wikibase application.
 There is usually a link to the Query Service in the left panel of each page.

+It is also possible to perform SPARQL queries programatically using the SPARQL endpoint associated with the Query Service.
+The endpoint URI is formed by adding `sparql` to the end of the URL of the Query Service.
+So for example, the Query Service URL for the custom wikibase <https://wbwh-test.wikibase.cloud/> is <https://wbwh-test.wikibase.cloud/query/>.
+So the SPARQL endpoint URL for that Query Service would be `https://wbwh-test.wikibase.cloud/query/sparql`.

 ## Namespace prolog